samvrit-rao/Immunomics/README.md

-# COVID19_ISEF_22
+# Immunomics
-Repository containing all code used in ISEF project 2022
+Repository containing all code used in Immunomics project 2022